emiliano-poggi/aura/vision.md

 ### A.1 Why AIMA Is Referenced

-AURA selectively adopts concepts from *Artificial Intelligence: A Modern Approach* as a **normative vocabulary**, not as an implementation blueprint.
+AURA selectively adopts concepts from *Artificial Intelligence: A Modern Approach (AIMA)* as a **normative vocabulary**, not as an implementation blueprint.

+Various points are extensively discussed in AIMA and some AURA perspective is fully aligned with them:

-From an AI perspective, extreme stream of consciousness texts can be treated as partially observable narrative environments, where the underlying world state—if any—is not directly accessible through the textual signal alone, a condition extensively discussed in _AIMA_.
+- From an AI perspective, extreme stream of consciousness texts can be treated as partially observable narrative environments, where the underlying world state—if any—is not directly accessible through the textual signal alone.

-The distinction between hidden and emergent narrative paths mirrors the consideration of alternative environment hypotheses in abductive reasoning frameworks, as formalized in _AIMA_.
+- The distinction between hidden and emergent narrative paths mirrors the consideration of alternative environment hypotheses in abductive reasoning frameworks.

-When describing the AI as a critical reader, cognitive interpreter, or inferential agent, AURA adopts an as-if analytical stance like that used in agent-based modeling in _AIMA_, without asserting internal cognitive modularity.
+- When describing the AI as a critical reader, cognitive interpreter, or inferential agent, AURA adopts an as-if analytical stance like that used in agent-based modeling in _AIMA_, without asserting internal cognitive modularity.

-The dimensions observed by AURA are analogous to belief dynamics under uncertainty as treated in probabilistic reasoning frameworks in _AIMA_.
+- The target dimensions observed by AURA are analogous to belief dynamics under uncertainty as treated in probabilistic reasoning frameworks in _AIMA_.

 ### A.2 Conceptual Mapping